-You do not need to be enrolled in a Citi medical plan to access this benefit.
+You do not need to be enrolled in any Citi plan to access this benefit.
 All Citi employees and their household members will receive up to five free sessions (if phone, video or chat are requested) or up to five weeks of free texting (if texting is requested).